Big Mer on Campus

 He was a Dunmer in Ondryn’s class—a class specifically intended for outlanders clueless about Morrowind.
-She watched him take a seat on the middle bench one Middas morning.
+Daria watched him take a seat on the middle bench one Middas morning.
 Had he stepped into the wrong room?
-Or was he another Cyrodiil-born Dunmer like Jane?
+Or was he another Cyrodiil-born Dunmer, like Jane?
 He certainly dressed like an Imperial, and a wealthy one at that, with his blue moth-silk frock coat and white cravat.
-Only the dots of raised flesh running beneath his hairline, artfully concealed by a few loose locks of dark hair, suggested he might’ve been from Morrowind.
+Only the dots of raised flesh running beneath his hairline, artfully concealed by a few loose locks of dark hair, suggested an origin in Morrowind.

 “Good morning, class!”
-Instructor Ondryn said as he hurried up to his podium.
+Sera Ondryn said, as he hurried up to his podium.
 “I have a special announcement to make!”

 “Drenlyn Academy—and this class—now has the honor of hosting Serjo Tomal Sloan of Great House Hlaalu!
 Let us all acknowledge this young man on whom so many of our hopes rest!”

 He pointed at the new Dunmer and the whole class turned to look, murmuring and bowing their heads.